Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31H-usb-type-c.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Connect a display to the Thunderbolt 4 USB Type-C port located on the left side of the laptop using a USB Type-C hub
+1. Connect a display to the Thunderbolt 4 USB Type-C port located on the left. side of the laptop using a USB Type-C hub.
-1. Right click on the desktop to open the desktop context menu
+1. Right click on the desktop to open the desktop context menu.
-1. Select `Display Settings` to open the display settings window
+1. Select `Display Settings` to open the display settings window.
-1. Verify that the attached external monitor can be selected
+1. Verify that the attached external monitor can be selected.
-1. Select and enable the monitor
+1. Select and enable the monitor.

 **Expected result**

-1. The monitor connected to the laptop via the Thunderbolt 4 port should power on and display video from the laptop
+1. The monitor connected to the laptop via the Thunderbolt 4 port should power on and display video from the laptop.